 Seated One-Leg Calf Raises

-Unilateral (one-side-at-a-time) training allows you to restore left-right symmetry that may have strayed with constant bilateral work.
-When training both sides at the same time, it’s not uncommon for the stronger side to do most of the work.
-That applies to any bilateral exercise, including seated calf raises.
-I’m sure you’ve done seated calf raises many times in the past, but how often have you done them one leg at a time?
+Unilateral (one-side-at-a-time) training helps restore left-right symmetry that may have gone off track with constant bilateral work.
+When training both sides together, it’s common for the stronger side to take over.
+That applies to any bilateral movement—including seated calf raises.

 follow